AIoTwin/fl-orchestrator/tutorial/README.md

 ### Starting an FL pipeline

-To start an FL pipeline, send a POST request to `http://161.53.133.104:80/<group-name>/fl/start` (replace group name with your group, e.g. `group-1`).
+To start an FL pipeline, send a POST request to `http://161.53.133.104:80/group-X/fl/start` (replace X with your group number, e.g. `group-1`).
 Send the request with Postman and provide the following request body (set the type to raw -> JSON):

 ```json
 {